BCornbake/castingAgencyFSND/README.md

 {'success': True}

 ## Testing
-To run the tests, run
+To run the tests, navigate to the project directory and run
 ```
 dropdb castingAgency
 createdb castingAgency